Flap Surgery: The Basics

 • JP drains are closed-suction devices that remove fluids from the surgical sites.

-• JP drains contain a flexible bulb that has a plug that can be opened to remove collected fluid.
+• JP drains contain a flexible bulb with a plug that can be opened to remove collected fluid.

 • Each time fluid is removed from the JP drain, the nurse should squeeze the air out of the bulb and replace the plug before releasing the bulb.